Isaaclipse/the-ramen-pack-web/contents/basepages/about/index.md

 ![image](./DSC_0162.JPG)

 The Ramen Pack is an independent digital media production company based in New York City.
-Founded by a small group of photographers and artists with appreciation for Western film and Eastern animation, The Company delivers anime and foreign media content for audiences seeking a fresh perspective.
+It was founded by a group of photographers and artists out of appreciation for Western and Eastern media.
+The Company delivers international media, anime and pop culture content for audiences seeking a fresh perspective.

-For business inquiries: theramenpack@gmail.com